KDP Formatting

 Mistake 1: Using Free KDP ISBNs Without Understanding the Implications

 Free ISBNs list Amazon as the publisher, which can block you from selling in bookstores or other channels under your own imprint.
-I made this mistake early on and had to repurchase ISBNs, reformat, and reupload—wasting time and money.
+I made this mistake early on and had to repurchase ISBNs—wasting time and money.

 Tip: Purchase your own Nielsen ISBNs if you want full control.